 Colonoscopy to evaluate a symptom, e.g. Blood in stool is not screening.
 It is part of a diagnostic evaluation.
 Get colonoscopy. ...Read more

 The kidneys are paired organs that lie on either side of the vertebral column.
 Part of their critical functions include the excretion of urine and removal of nitrogenous wastes products from the blood.
 They regulate acid-base, electrolyte, fluid balance and blood pressure.
 Through hormonal signals, the kidneys control the ...Read more

 Blood in the stool of babies is always a concern and should be investigated.
 Some of the causes include food allergies, infection of the bowels (bacterial gastroenteritis), anal fissure, and rarely, intussusception. ...Read more

 - Talk to a doctor online

 - Diarrhea and blood in stool and kidney pain

 - Blood in stool without pain

-- Tailbone pain and blood in stool
+- Back pain blood in stool

 - Blood in stool chest pain

-- Back pain with blood in stool
+- Tailbone pain blood in stool